 [Sell] Ebooks.
 If you can create premium content for your readers, they will be highly likely to buy it.
 Plus you’ll make more money than if you just shoved ads on your blog.” – Neil Patel

 #14.
 Rotate From Free To Paid Buy In’s

 Every online marketer or blogger always have to buy in’s for their subscriber.
-Subscribers are the readers subscribe to your blog with their email address to receive regular updates.
+Subscribers are the readers who subscribe to your blog with their email addresses to receive regular updates.